FRRouting/frr/doc/user/bgp.rst

-   If ``summary`` option is specified, output is a summary of the counts for the chunks, inuse, ledger and requests list along with the count of outstanding chunk requests to Zebra and the nummber of zebra reconnects that have happened
+   If ``summary`` option is specified, output is a summary of the counts for the chunks, inuse, ledger and requests list along with the count of outstanding chunk requests to Zebra and the number of zebra reconnects that have happened

    If ``json`` option is specified, output is displayed in JSON format.